-Assets essentially comprise financial assets and receivables due from affiliated companies company building, the share of intangible fixed assets and property, plant and equipment represents only around 3% of total equity and liabilities, while financial assets and receivables due from affiliated companies amounted to €1,184 million (1,188), or 96% (96), of assets.
+Being the holding company, the assets of FUCHS PETROLUB SE essentially comprise shares and investments in companies, as well as receivables due from these companies.
+Therefore, for a slight absolute increase of €3 million on completion of the construction of the new holding company building, the share of intangible fixed assets and property, plant and equipment represents only around 3% of total equity and liabilities, while financial assets and receivables due from affiliated companies amounted to €1,184 million (1,188), or 96% (96), of assets.